Now also available as a UofM Global fully online degree!

-"The University of Memphis Health Promotion program offers information around several different health and fitness organizations, courses on leadership, counseling, fitness instruction, and health habits and ways to apply each of these topics into real life scenarios.
+"The University of Memphis health promotion/health sciences program offers information around several different health and fitness organizations, courses on leadership, counseling, fitness instruction, and health habits and ways to apply each of these topics into real life scenarios.
 I feel as if this program is helping me gain the confidence I need to begin a successful career in the field of health and fitness." -Evan Gerrard

-"The Health Promotion program has presented a way to narrow the many career and research opportunities that interested me.
+"The health sciences program has presented a way to narrow the many career and research opportunities that interested me.
 My research interests now involve holistic health, motivation and psychological health.
 Additionally, my background in psychology and counseling was easily integrated within this program and many of its courses." -Michael Gratton

-"After one Health Promotion course I knew this was the right program for me.
-The curriculum is designed to prepare you for a variety of Health Promotion jobs, the professor's care about your success and the classes are fun and interactive.
-If you have a passion for health and wellness and enjoy working with others the Health Promotion program may be right for you too." -Tara Hill
+"After one health sciences course I knew this was the right program for me.
+The curriculum is designed to prepare you for a variety of health sciences/health promotion jobs, the professors care about your success and the classes are fun and interactive.
+If you have a passion for health and wellness and enjoy working with others the health sciences/health promotion program may be right for you, too." -Tara Hill

-"I graduated from the University of Memphis with my master's in Health Promotion and I am now a student in occupational therapy.
+"I graduated from the University of Memphis with my master's in health sciences and I am now a student in occupational therapy.
 There is currently a push in occupational therapy to combine their interventions with health promotion techniques.
-Not only do I get to learn something new in my current field, I am able to apply what I gained from the Health Promotion program." -Maddie Meadows
+Not only do I get to learn something new in my current field, I am able to apply what I gained from the health sciences program." -Maddie Meadows

-"The classes included in the Health Promotion curriculum have been the most valuable learning experiences for me.
+"The classes included in the health sciences curriculum have been the most valuable learning experiences for me.
 Classes such as marketing, program development, counseling, aerobic and resistance training, and exercise physiology have all really helped.
-Actually, all of my Health Promotion classes have been influential in my new career!" -Misty Rackham
+Actually, all of my health sciences classes have been influential in my new career!" -Misty Rackham

-"The Health Promotion program offers a variety of classes that advanced my skills not just in making healthier lifestyle choices, but also in marketing, leadership, and program implementation and evaluation.
+"The health sciences program offers a variety of classes that advanced my skills not just in making healthier lifestyle choices, but also in marketing, leadership, and program implementation and evaluation.
 These are skills that I will need to take with me to my next career or graduate school." -Stephanie Rozar

-Within the Health Sciences and Health Promotion programs in the School of Health Studies, faculty pursue research devoted to the applied study of health including personal health and wellness, behavior change, and community programming and design.
+Within the health sciences and health promotion programs in the College of Health Sciences, faculty pursue research devoted to the applied study of health including personal health and wellness, behavior change, and community programming and design.
 Faculty members secure external funding to support their research, and their work is published in both national and international peer-reviewed journals.